Back to basics

 So as the years are passing by, more and more uncertainties arise, especially regarding the placement of planets within the Signs of the Zodiac.

 As far as we know, prior to the times of the ancient Greeks no complete horoscopes were set up.
 Whenever a star or star constellation was seen rising at the horizon, the Babylonians and Egyptians considered this as an omen, either good or bad.
 Any omen was taken to refer to a general, collective trend.
-The daily changes in planetary positions were not given much thought and were not taken into account.
-In the era of omen astrology, a precise method for locating the planets within the Zodiac was therefore not developed.
+The daily changes in planetary positions were of minor interest and were not taken into account.
+Subsequently, in the era of omen astrology, a precise method for locating the planets within the Zodiac was therefore not developed.

 From 431 BC onwards, he used this division for all his measurements.
 Later, in the 2nd century AD, Euktemon’s division was conclusively confirmed by the influential Greek astronomer and mathematician Ptolemaeus.
 Ever since Ptolemaeus, the tropical Zodiac has been used as a general frame of reference.